The Field Museum

 The exhibit flows down to the ground floor, showcasing an incredible array of mummies, scrolls, and artifacts.
 The sheer size and completeness of this collection makes it one of the most comprehensive Egyptian exhibits I’ve seen.

-We wondered in at the ground level and had to backtrack.
+We wandered in at the ground level and had to backtrack.
 Not a big deal.

 Hidden Gems